 The Regional Council publicly notified and released Proposed Plan Change 1 (Marsden Point Air Quality Strategy) to the Regional Air Quality Plan (RAQP) for Northland (NRC 2003) on Saturday 14 April 2007.
 The ‘Proposed Plan Change 1 - Marsden Point Air Quality Strategy' comprises proposed changes regarding rules for discharges in and around the Marsden Point Airshed.

 The plan change aims to implement the Marsden Point Air Quality Strategy, a document that was approved by Council in September 2005.
 The estimated release date of the operative plan change is December 2007 (subject to any Environment Court Appeals).
-A copy of the plan change is available on the Regional Council website at the following link:

 The Regional Council publicly notified and released plan change 2 (Backyard Burning) to the Regional Air Quality Plan (RAQP) for Northland (NRC 2003) on Thursday 2 August 2007.

 The purpose of ‘Proposed Plan Change 2 – Backyard Burning' is to prohibit backyard fires in the Whangarei urban area, which will help reduce the number of burning and smoke-nuisance incidents.
 The plan change also introduces a permitted activity rule with conditions for backyard burning within the remainder of Northland.
 The plan change is expected to have significant air quality and health benefits.
-For more information refer to the following page on the Regional Council website:

 The Regional Council has held eight erosion and sediment control workshops for developers, earthwork contractors and planners in 2006 and 2007.
 The workshops were designed to improve understanding and implementation of erosion and sediment control and the environmental effects.
 Incorporating dust nuisance and dust management into the workshops has provided useful and practical information to developers/contractors on how to minimise the potential risks.